doc4d/docs/docs/API/CollectionClass.md

 If you want to sort the collection elements in some other order or sort any type of element, you must supply in *formula* ([Formula object](FunctionClass.md)) or *methodName* (Text) a comparison callback that compares two values and returns **true** if the first value is lower than the second value.
 You can provide additional parameters to the callback if necessary.

 The callback receives the following parameters:

 - $1 (object), where:
 	- *$1.value* (any type): first element value to be compared
 	- *$1.value2* (any type): second element value to be compared
 - $2...$N (any type): extra parameters

-It can set the following parameter with *methodName* only:
+If you used a method, you must set the folllowing parameter:

 - *$1.result* (boolean): **true** if *$1.value < $1.value2*, **false** otherwise.